HOW LONG SHOULD I SPEND IN COSTA RICA?

 This depends a little on your motivation for visiting.
 A week’s relaxing retreat or mountain-to-surf adventure is thoroughly enjoyable, but it doesn’t encompass the pura vida lifestyle and all Costa Rica has to offer.
 For that, taking in the volcanoes and waterfalls, the jungles and rainforests, the ocean, the cowboys and the wonderful wildlife, we recommend about two weeks or perhaps a little more.

 Though temperature changes very little throughout the year, precipitation certainly does.
-November to April are the drier months and the best time to go, but it is also worth considering peak travel times around the holiday period.
+November to April are the drier months and the best time to take a luxury Costa Rica vacation, but it is also worth considering peak travel times around the holiday period.
 By avoiding December and January, you will also reduce the crowds with whom you may be sharing some of the more popular destinations with.

 WHAT CAN I EXPECT FROM ACCOMMODATION IN COSTA RICA?